markcot/pands-problem-set/README.md

 ## Exercise 8 - Datetime.py
 Using python code
-Write a program that that outputs today's date and time in the format "Monday, January 10th 2019 at 1:15pm".
+Write a program that outputs today's date and time in the format "Monday, January 10th 2019 at 1:15pm".

 ### 2019/03/21